stjet/Faucet-v2/utils/splash/README.md

 ## Usage

 The middleware is enabled by default as it is used as a security feature for the faucets.
-If you don't wan't to use it, only change the `use_splash` value inside the `captcha` property from `true` to `false` in the `config.json` file.
+If you don't want to use it, only change the `use_splash` value inside the `captcha` property from `true` to `false` in the `config.json` file.

 ## Installation